 Now that we’ve gone and lived out the awesomeness that is Sea World Texas I thought I would share some tips with you that we learned first hand.

 1. Don’t sit in a splash zone if you don’t want to get wet.
 If you mail this tip to your husband in a long email, make sure to highlight it and maybe put it in bright red font.
-We were running late to the Shamu show and of course there was open seats at the bottom since that is the splash zone so he made a beeline to those seats that he thought were just amazing.
+We were running late to the Shamu show and of course there were open seats at the bottom.
+It just happens that is the splash zone so he made a beeline to those seats that he thought were just amazing.
 My mother in law and two older girls followed willingly because apparently no one reads my emails.
 I grabbed my father in law and youngest and we found a seat right above the splash zone.
 Then the show started, the first big splash came and there was an exodus of people out of the splash zone, including my husband, mother in law and kids.
 It was hilarious!
 Just be aware of the splash zone seats and don’t think that the splash will never reach you, because it will.

 2. Plan your day and then make a back up plan.
 We had a basic plan of things we wanted to do and had planned to go to all the earliest shows and then hit the attractions later in the day.
-Well we would up getting a really late head start to Sea World that morning and missed all the morning shows.
+We wound up getting a really late head start to Sea World that morning and missed all the morning shows.
 Then we spent the rest of the day zig zagging the park and just trying to fit it all in.
 Plan, prioritize what you want to do and then make a back up plan.
 It seems like a lot but it’s your feet and sanity we’re talking about.
 Just do it.

 4. Bags.
 They will search your bag when you enter the park and if there’s a ton of compartments and it’s loaded down with stuff, they will make you take it out and search the entire thing.
 We lucked out because we just threw some things in a fabric shopping bag and we breezed right by the security line.
-They will let you take in snack sized portions and bottled water.
+You can take in snack sized portions and bottled water.
 I took a ton of snacks and we went through all of them.
 Also don’t forget sunscreen, sunglasses, baby wipes even if you don’t have a baby anymore, band aids and diaper rash cream in case someone chaffs.
 I’m not saying it will happen, but it might and then you will thank me.

 5. Feed the dolphins.
 It’s more than worth it.